✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Privacy team

-Check that no production stores ship with the opt-in default set to on — Drip's own changelog warns this was accidentally everyone in 1.0.4.
+Check that no production stores ship with the opt-in default set to on.
+Drip's own changelog warns this was accidentally everyone in 1.0.4, and SleekView keeps that mistake from spreading again.

 Migration support